cgwire/kitsu/docs/first_production/README.md

 You can see the links on the status part of the assets.

-Click on the status part of the concept, it will open the comment panel on the right.
+Click on the status part of the concept; it will open the comment panel on the right.

 ![Concept Comment Panel](../img/getting-started/concept_comment_panel.png)

-On the comment panel, you have 2 options on top the panel:Link a concept to an asset and delete the concept.
+On the comment panel, you have two options on top of the panel: Link a concept to an asset and delete the concept.

 To link an asset, click on the **Link** ![Link button](../img/getting-started/link_icon.png) button.

 Kitsu will display all the **Assets** available to link with the concept uploaded.

-On top of the comment panel, Kitsu will list the asset already linked.
-For now there is **No Links**.
+On top of the comment panel, Kitsu will list the linked assets.
+For now, there are **No Links**.

 ![Concept link](../img/getting-started/concept_link.png)